 Zachary Brunot was born and raised in Winchester, Virginia.
 He attended Shepherd University, a small liberal arts college nestled along the banks of the Potomac River in Shepherdstown, West Virginia.
 When he graduated in 2008 with a Bachelor of Science in political science, he made the move to Oregon to pursue legal scholarship at Willamette University.

-During his time at Willamette, he focused his curriculum on issues of employment law, civil rights, and criminal defense.
-Zach was research assistant to the Office of the General Counsel of Willamette University as well as an executive editor for the Willamette Environmental Law Journal.
+During his time at Willamette, he focused his curriculum on issues of civil rights and criminal defense.
+Zach was a research assistant to the Office of the General Counsel of Willamette University as well as an executive editor for the Willamette Environmental Law Journal.
 He served as an intern at the Office of Public Defender of Marion County, Inc. where he represented the rights of indigent criminal defendants in Marion County, Oregon.

 Zach joined the team at Elmer & Brunot, PC, as an associate attorney in 2013.
-Zach’s area of practice includes workers' compensation, employment law, and personal injury law.
-His workers’ compensation practice focuses on helping clients challenge denied claims and claims closures, as well as pursuing alternate dispute resolutions on his clients’ behalf.
+Zach’s areas of practice include workers' compensation and personal injury law.
+His workers’ compensation practice focuses on helping clients challenge denied claims and claims closures, as well as pursuing alternative dispute resolutions on his clients’ behalf.

 Zach spends his free time studying guitar, hiking, cooking, and spending quality time with his loved ones.

 - Willamette University College of Law, Salem, Oregon

 - High Paper Award, Selected Topics: Labor & Employment Law, 2011

 - United States Supreme Court writer, Willamette Law Online, 2009 – 2010